gacuchac/stock-analysis/README.md

 ![](Resources/Stocks_2017.png)
 ## Performance for 2017
 The nested loops macro took about 0.85 seconds to complete while the refactored version took about 0.15 seconds, that is a **567%** increase in performance.
-Nested Loop macro                | Refactored macro :-------------------------------:|:-------------------------------------:
+Nested Loop Macro                | Refactored Macro :-------------------------------:|:-------------------------------------:
 ![](Resources/Original_2017.png) | ![](Resources/VBA_Challenge_2017.png)